KevJohBer/The-Coffee-Spot/README.md

 ### Order page

 The order page features a search bar that let's you search for specific drinks to make it easier for users to find what they are looking for.

-If they prefer to browse, they have the horizontal scroll bar that let's you browse through the drinks.
+If users prefer to browse, they have the horizontal scroll bar that let's you browse through the drinks.
+For every drink there are 3 butons "+", "customize" and "details".
+Clicking "+" will add the product to the cart, clicking "customize" will take you to the product customization page" and clicking "details" will take you to the product details page.

 Once you add a drink to your order, a form will appear and you can enter your credit card information and finish your order.
 You can also choose which address you would like to pick up the finished coffee from.
 Although there are only three addresses currently.
 Once you have filled out the form and created your forum, you will be redirected to a confirmation page where you can view the details of your order.

 For the admin, there is an edit and delete button on each product.
 The edit button will let you edit the information of all products.
 The delete button will let you delete the product from the database entirely.

+### Customize product page

+The customize product page allows a user to customize the item they want to buy.
+They get to choose among 3 additions to their drink "Extra Espresso Shot", "Vanilla syrup" or "Caramel Syrup" if the user so would like to add them.
+The additions cost an extra $1 each which is then added to the order total. users can also choose what size they want their drink to be, "small" or "standard".
+Finally users can choose what type of milk they want in their drink.
+They can choose between "milk", "non lactose milk", "Oat milk", "Soy Milk" and "coconut milk".

+### Product details page

+The product details page displays all information that you would want to know about your drink like a description of the drink, the ingredients, category, price and even the rating on the drink.

+The product details page also allows users to rate the drink from 1 to 5.

 ### Profile page